test-kitchen/test-kitchen/docs/content/docs/drivers/vagrant.md

 ### Supported Bento Platforms

 Bento boxes are created for many popular open-source operating systems.
-All boxes are published for the VirtualBox hypervisor and many, but not all, are also published for VMware and Parallels hypervisors.
+All amd64(x86_64) boxes are published for the VirtualBox hypervisor and many, but not all, are also published for VMware and Parallels hypervisors.
+Where available arm64 boxes are also provided for Parallels and VMware hypervisors.

 Currently supported Bento platforms: